Buenos Aires Argentina

 10. Orders and maintains office supplies, and arranges for office equipment maintenance.

 11. Day to day personnel issues and other duties as assigned by Plant Manager.

 1. Absolute confidentiality.

 2. Computer literacy, typing and grammatical skills at the highest level.

-5. Reasoning ability ? ability to apply common sense understanding to carry out detailed but uninvolved written or oral instructions.
+5. Reasoning ability – ability to apply common sense understanding to carry out detailed written or oral instructions.
 Ability to deal with problems involving a few concrete variables in standardized situations.

 6. Self motivated, flexible and detail oriented.